If you asked most Newfie owners if their dog eats snow, you would probably get a unanimous response of yes.

 How To Keep Your Dog From Eating Snow

-If eating snow causes your dog to get sick or you just don’t want them eating it, the best way to stop it is to monitor your dog while they are outside.
+If eating small quantities of snow causes your dog to get sick or you just don’t want them eating it, the best way to stop it is to monitor your dog while they are outside.

 You can also keep them on a leash so that they are always in reach.

-And you can try to provide them with toys outside so that they are distracted.
+And you can try to provide them with toys outside so that they are distracted or play some new indoor games when winter weather gets bad.

 Eating snow for dogs is normally a fun activity but for some, it can be a sign of a medical condition.